Cormani McClain: Colorado

-McClain's suffered a tumultuous first season at Colorado, which included a falling out with Sanders.
+McClain's suffered a tumultuous first season at Colorado, which included a falling out with his head coach, and reported bullying from teammate Shilo Sanders..
 There were significant concerns about his attitude and his level of commitment to the program.

+Florida

 He transferred to the University of Florida on May 15, 2024.
-After he transferred, it was revealed that he and other players allegedly suffered significant abuse from Sanders and his son Shilo Sanders.

-Florida

-McClain redshirted his first season at Florida, playing in three games and starting one.
-Against Kentucky, he returned an interception 30 yards for a touchdown.
-He also played against #2 Georgia and started against #5 Texas, recording 6 tackles and two pass deflections over the season.
+McClain redshirted his first season at Florida, playing in four games and starting one.
+Against Kentucky, he returned an interception 40 yards for a touchdown.
+He also played against #2 Georgia and started against #5 Texas, recording 10 tackles and three pass deflections over the season.